gophercoders/website/content/teachernotes/KS2/lower/further-numbers.md

 Now you need to make a new directory.
 We need to call this `extra-numbers` after the program we will write.
-Then we need to change directory into the new new `extra-numbers` directory.
+Then we need to change directory into the new `extra-numbers` directory.

 {{< hilight lang="sh" style="neon" lineNumbers="n" >}}